hanlin487/Breaking-a-Fake-News-Classifier/README.md

 trained on a 5e-5 learning rate may be better since it was trained on more data; it utilized the full 20,800 samples of the training set compared to 10,000.

-Figure 9: A Heatmap displaying all models trained with varying sample sizes and learning rates with their metrics.

 ### 4.4 Model Tested on an Alternate Dataset

 Because it had the best overall performance trained on theentiredataset, we used the model whose